michaelmaniscalco/network/README.md

 # network
 async network library using work contracts

-WIP - multicast is not ready yet. lots of logging and error handling to be added
+currently supports async receive for udp and tcp, async accept for listener sockets and multicast. definitely a work in progress as there are plenty of features yet to add.

-# multicast example
+# NOTES on the multicast example
 The multicast example relies on the ip address `239.54.12.234`.
 It will not work without it.
 If you want to run this example check for the `239.54.12.234` using `ip address` to list all interfaces and ip addresses.